Azure/node-red-contrib-azure/README.md

 Ex: 'msg.payload' -> {"dbname": "databaseName", "collName": "colletionName", "action": "C"};

-*put "C" to crete a Collection
+- put "C" to crete a Collection
-*put "L" to list Collection
+- put "L" to list Collection
-*put "D" to delete a Collection
+- put "D" to delete a Collection

 ##Documents Node
 Use `msg.payload` to work with documents in DocumentDB

 Ex: 'msg.payload' -> {"dbname": "databaseName", "collName": "colletionName", "action": "C", "doc": "*"};

-*** Trying to figure out if is better to send a doc as JSON, local file or address...

-*put "C" to crete a Document
+- put "C" to crete a Document
+        - * Doc as JSON -> {"name": "Lucas", "lastname": "Humenhuk"}
-*put "L" to list Documents
+- put "L" to list Documents
-*put "D" to delete a Document
+- put "D" to delete a Document
-*put "R" to read a Document
+- put "U" to update a Document
-*put "Q" to query a document
+- put "Q" to query a document
+        - To query a document.
+Ex: 'SELECT VALUE r.address FROM root r WHERE r.firstname = "Lucas"'

 -----